 The United States thanks the Office of Legal Affairs and the Codification Division in particular for its efforts in implementing the Program of Assistance, as well as the other entities at the United Nations that further the wider appreciation of international law.
-We very much appreciate the creative ways in which the Codification Division has been able to keep important programs going in the face of limited resources, and we encourage it to continue those most commendable efforts.
-We are also hopeful that the rule of law exercise will serve to produce new opportunities for appropriate resource support for the regional courses in international law, the audiovisual library and the other valuable and well-run Program of Assistance activities.
-We say this because, again, it is important that this very excellent Program thrives for years to come.
+We very much appreciate the creative ways in which the Codification Division has been able to keep important programs going in the face of limited resources, and we encourage it to continue those most commendable efforts to secure voluntary contributions to supplement program budget resources.
+There is no question that the regional courses in international law, the audiovisual library and other Program of Assistance activities are valuable and well-run, and worthy of support.
+We believe it is important that this very excellent Program thrives for years to come.